fostermadeco/cf-custom-app-atlas-sketchfab-annotations/README.md

 Note: Annotations are only available through the Sketchfab Viewer API, so must load the model in browser to get them.
 This field is read-only.

+Used on the 3D models tags field on the Neurosurgical Atlas.

 This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app).